Radarr/Radarr/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Support Requests will be closed immediately, if you are unsure go to our Reddit or Discord first.
+Exceptions do not mean you found a bug!
+title: ''
+labels: bug
+assignees: ''

 ---